 The McClean Lake mill, 850 km northeast of Saskatoon in northern Saskatchewan, is Orano Canada’s flagship operation.
-It is the world’s most technologically advanced uranium mill for the processing of undiluted, high-grade uranium ore, which is supplied by the Cigar Lake mine operated by Cameco Corporation, 80 km away (average grade 15% U3O8, the highest in the world).
+It is a unique uranium milling facility that allows for the processing of undiluted, high-grade uranium ore, which is supplied by the Cigar Lake mine operated by Cameco Corporation, 80 km away (average grade 15% U3O8, the highest in the world).
 At the mine, ore is extracted from an orebody two kilometres long and 450 m deep, mixed into a slurry, and trucked to the mill site.

-The mill can produce 24 million pounds of yellowcake (uranium concentrate) annually, and in 2021 achieved total production of 12.3 million pounds U3O8.
+The mill can produce 24 million pounds of yellowcake (uranium concentrate) annually, and in 2025 achieved a record total production of 19.8 million pounds U3O8.

 The Cigar Lake Mine

-Cameco’s Cigar Lake mine is the world’s highest grade uranium mine, which has produced over 105 million pounds of ore since beginning operations in 2015.
+Cameco’s Cigar Lake mine is the world’s highest grade uranium mine, which has produced a total of 174.5 million pounds of ore since commissioning in 2014.
 It is also notable for its innovative jet-boring technique, developed specifically for this deposit.

 Orano owns over 30% of the McArthur River mine and nearly 17% of the Key Lake mill, both operated by Cameco.
 This mine holds large reserves of high-grade ore (7% U3O8 average), which is processed at Key Lake.
-While production has been suspended since 2018 at both sites due to market conditions, in 2022 Cameco announced plans to restart the operations.
+In 2022, Cameco restarted the operations.
+The operations plan to produce up to 16.5 million pounds in 2026.